Keep Your Customers Updated on Your Status

 - How to navigate emergency small-business funds and unemployment benefits at the same time

-Small Business Administration Disaster Loans (EIDL) – NOT TAKING NEW APPS
+Small Business Administration Disaster Loans (EIDL) – Opened again as of June 16

 - Apply Now.
-It may take up to 12 hours online to finish your application because the system is getting slammed.
 SBA says loan applications are usually processed in 18-21 days but they are processing faster than that.
 Money reaches businesses 2-5 days after approval.